Frank Ntilikina: SIG Strasbourg (2015–2017)

-2017 NBA draft

 In April 2017, Ntilikina entered his name into the 2017 NBA draft.
 By NBA draft's entry deadline on 12 June, he became one of only 10 international underclassmen to remain in the NBA draft that year.
 Ntilikina also became one of 20 invitees for the green room on draft night.
 The night before the draft, Ntilikina played game 4 in the LNB Pro A Finals with SIG Strasbourg before traveling to Brooklyn, New York to participate in the draft personally.
 After that night, he played his last game with SIG Strasbourg with them losing the LNB Pro A Finals to Élan Chalon.

-During the build-up to the draft, there was heavy speculation that the Dallas Mavericks would select Ntilikina with the ninth overall pick.
-Mavericks owner Mark Cuban was quoted as saying that the Mavericks wanted a "pass-first point guard" and said "We can maybe go a little bit more for a project", both of which Ntilikina fit the bill for.
-When the Knicks ended taking Ntilikina with the eighth pick, the Mavericks chose point guard Dennis Smith Jr.

-Ntilikina was also rumoured to be coveted by the Knicks' front office and coaching staff, with whom he met in person.